 - The Protocol for New Program Approvals applies to both new undergraduate and graduate programs.
 Universities use the protocol when developing new for-credit programs.

-- In accordance with the Protocol for Modifications of an Existing Program each institution is responsible in its IQAP to assure program quality where major substantive changes are made to existing and previously approved programs, and where learning outcomes are not changed in ways that denote a truly new program.
+- In accordance with the Protocol for Major Modifications, each institution is responsible in its IQAP to assure program quality where major substantive changes are made to existing and previously approved programs, and where learning outcomes are not changed in ways that denote a truly new program.
 Institutions will report annually to the Quality Council on the Major Modifications approved that year.